top of page

 Hi, Deb.
 Welcome to Perspective Living magazine.
 I was wondering first, can you tell us a little bit about who you are and what your background is?

-We think of glimmers as the opposite of triggers, and that's an okay way to think about them.
-Glimmers don't impact our triggers in any way.
-They're a totally separate category.
+We often think of Glimmers as the opposite of triggers, the things that activate our sense of unease or distress.
+And that's an okay way to think about them.
+But Glimmers and triggers are from a totally separate category, they don't impact each other.

-And so what they do is invite us to feel a bit of happiness of joy, of magic, of safety, of connection.
+What Glimmers do is invite us to feel a bit of happiness of joy, of magic, of safety, of connection.
 And we can do that in the midst of all of the trauma and distress and suffering that may be going on in our everyday lives as well.

-And that's the beauty of the nervous system: that it is created to be able to hold both, right?
+And that's the beauty of the nervous system: it is created to be able to hold both, right?
 Both the suffering and the sweetness.

 And so, you know, now we pay much more attention to our trauma, to our suffering, to the ways that we feel not okay in the world.
-And that is true for all humans, because we have what's called a negativity bias built into our brains and our bodies.
-Where we pay attention to the things that are a bit dangerous or distressing in order to survive.
+And that is true for all humans because we have what's called a negativity bias built into our brains and our bodies, where we pay attention to the things that are a bit dangerous or distressing in order to survive.

 Thank you for explaining that.
 Can you give us some samples of Glimmers and how they might vary between people?

-So there's a really simple practice, which you know I love for its simplicity, because it it encourages me to keep that feeling that I've bumped into a Glimmer.
-So what are the ways that you recognise that?
-For me, it's often my attention gets caught.
-I look towards something and I find myself putting my hand on my heart.
-And the first step is to say, how do I notice I've bumped into a Glimmer?
 So you can do that by looking back on a day and thinking, oh, was that a Glimmer?
-Bringing it back to life and then jot down your glimmer experiences, keep a running list.
-Because we want to remember and then share, because we humans are always longing to be in connection with other safe humans.
+You can, by bringing it back to life and then jot down your Glimmer experiences, keep a running list.
+Because we want to remember and then also share the Glimmer experience, because we humans are always longing to be in connection with other safe humans.

 I do.
 I think what's lovely about Glimmers, and what I did learn from my clinical practice, was that they are gentle yet powerful ways to reshape your nervous system.
 So that you have more access to the pathways of connection, the pathways of safety.

-And so every time we notice this micro moment that we've named a Glimmer, and bring it into our active awareness, it then comes into our brain -body experience and rests somewhere.
-And then the next glimmer we find comes in and rests along with the first one.
+And so every time we notice this micro moment that we've named a Glimmer, and bring it into our active awareness, it then comes into our brain -body experience, and rests somewhere.
+And then the next Glimmer we find comes in and rests along with the first one.

-So what I often think is that these tiny moments are shaping our experience in a new way.
-In a way that is easy to reach for and yet powerful in the ways that it affects our lives.
+So, what I often think is that these tiny moments are shaping our experience in a new way, in a way that is easy to reach for and yet powerful in the ways that it affects our lives.

-Top create a cascade and change the world together.
+To create a cascade and change the world together.
 That's my curiosity.

 Okay.
 That's beautiful.
 I think that's amazing.
 And I just would like to thank you for sharing your perspective with us.
 And I wish you a great day.